"What is attention deficit hyperactivity disorder (ADHD)?

 New Psychotic or Manic Symptoms

 CNS stimulants, at recommended doses, may cause psychotic or manic symptoms, e.g. hallucinations, delusional thinking, or mania in children and adolescents without a prior history of psychotic illness or mania.
-If such symptoms occur, consider discontinuing the CNS stimulant.
+If such symptoms occur, consider discontinuing VYVANSE.
 In a pooled analysis of multiple short-term, placebo-controlled studies of CNS stimulants, psychotic or manic symptoms occurred in 0.1% of CNS stimulant-treated patients compared to 0% in placebo-treated patients.

 Suppression of Growth